 Task Responsible partner Information Use 5.4 RUG LCA data for technologies with separate operational component Indicators to be used Extend PtM impact beyond energy and economy to include environmental impact.
 This is to be reported in Deliverable 5.8 and not part of the current report.
 7.2 EIL Learning curves for Capex Capex will depend on research, deployment and learning which T7.2 is looking in more detail.
 This has a direct impact on total cost and deployment.

+Output:

-Output: Task Responsible partner Information Use 6.3 POLITO Wind, solar and PtM installed capacities Analyze electricity grid operation with a higher variable generation and possible flexibility provided by electrolyzers 7.1 ECN Installed capacities, energy balances and costs Take economic output from Task 6.2 and extend it with externalities and social aspects as part of the CBA (Cost-Benefit Analysis) 7.2 EIL Promising PtG pathways from a systems perspective and PtG contribution The model is Task 6.2 has all the value chains and optimal ones are chosen based on cost.
-EIL can use these value chains for more specific optimization (e.g. sizes or specific
+Task Responsible partner Information Use 6.3 POLITO Wind, solar and PtM installed capacities Analyze electricity grid operation with a higher variable generation and possible flexibility provided by electrolyzers 7.1 ECN Installed capacities, energy balances and costs Take economic output from Task 6.2 and extend it with externalities and social aspects as part of the CBA (Cost-Benefit Analysis) 7.2 EIL Promising PtG pathways from a systems perspective and PtG contribution in future energy systems The model is Task 6.2 has all the value chains and optimal ones are chosen based on cost.
+EIL can use these value chains for more specific optimization (e.g. sizes or specific technologies) 8.2 RUG Electricity price for different renewable penetration, energy mixes and CO2 prices Prices are endogenous in the model used and can be correlated to changes in the scenarios.
+T8.2 can use these (internally generated) values instead of taking other scenario studies.